aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 In this project, we'll write an React/Redux/Rails app to manage `Pokemon` and their `Items`!
 Check out the live demo [here](http://aa-pokedex.herokuapp.com/)!

-Note: The singular and plural forms of the word "pokemon" do not differ.
+NB: The singular and plural forms of the word "pokemon" do not differ.

 ## Phase 0: Rails API Setup